I-864 Affidavit of Support (2026): Income, Assets, Multipliers & Joint Sponsors

 Form I-864 (Affidavit of Support): Income Rules, Joint Sponsor, and Checklist

 Form I-864 is the “financial sponsorship” form used in many family green card cases.
+In most

-It shows the U.S. sponsor has enough income (or assets) so the immigrant is not expected to rely on certain public benefits.
+It’s used to show the U.S. sponsor has enough income (or assets) so the immigrant is not expected to rely on certain public benefits.

-Quick answer: In most cases, the petitioner must file an I-864.
+In most cases, the petitioner must file an I-864.
+If the sponsor’s income is not high enough,

-If the sponsor’s income is not high enough, a joint sponsor may file a separate I-864.
+a joint sponsor may file a separate I-864.

 What is Form I-864?